gyselroth/balloon-client-desktop/README.md

 * NodeJS application, which is compatible with all popular operating systems (e.g. OS X, Windows and Linux)

 ## Download
-See [Releases](https://github.com/gyselroth/balloon-client-desktop/releases) to download your Windows/Mac OS X/Linux balloon desktop client or visit the [wiki](https://github.com/gyselroth/balloon-client-desktop/wiki/Installation) to get further information on how to install the balloon client on your platform.
+Visit the [Documentation](https://gyselroth.github.io/balloon-docs/desktop-client/installation/) to get information on how to install the balloon desktop client on your platform.

 ## Requirements
 You need a running balloon server to operate a balloon web client.
 Please see [balloon](https://github.com/gyselroth/balloon) for further information.